 Let R be a real closed field.
 In [19] we consider basic semi-algebraic sets defined by n-variate equations/inequalities of s symmetric polynomials and an equivariant family of polynomials, all of them of degree bounded by 2d < n.
 Such a semi-algebraic set is invariant by the action of the symmetric group.
 We show that such a set is either empty or it contains a point with at most 2d-1 distinct coordinates.
-Combining this geometric result with efficient algorithms for real root finding (based on the critical point method), one can decide the emptiness of basic semi-algebraic sets defined by s polynomials of degree d in time $(sn)^{O(d)}$.
-This improves the state-of-the-art which is exponential in s.
-When the variables s0 demonstrates that the corresponding one-block quantifier elimination problem can be solved in time $(sn)^{O(dt)}$.
+Combining this geometric result with efficient algorithms for real root finding (based on the critical point method), one can decide the emptiness of basic semi-algebraic sets defined by s polynomials of degree d in time $(sn)^{O(d)}$ .
+This improves the state-of-the-art which is exponential in n.
+When the variables $x_1, ..., x_n$ are quantified and the coefficients of the input system depend on parameters $y_1, ..., y_t$ , one also demonstrates that the corresponding one-block quantifier elimination problem can be solved in time $(sn)^{O(dt)}$ .